ezbaa/food-macro-api/README.md

-# 🍽️ Food Image Analyzer API
+# 🍽️ Food Macro Vision API

 A REST API that analyzes food images and returns nutritional estimates using Groq's vision-enabled LLM (Llama 4 Scout).
 Upload a photo of any meal and get back macro breakdown, ingredient list, and dish classification.